IreGaddr/Polytope/README.md

 # Modeling Earth's Oblate Spheroid Shape

 This code generates a model of Earth's oblate ellipsoidal shape resulting from its rotation.
-It visualizes the physics described in a paper "Modeling Oblate Spheroid Earth with Convex Polytope Tautochrone Facets" (citation here).
+It visualizes the physics described in provided paper "Bridging Quantum Mechanics and General Relativity Through Tautochrone-Encoded Probability Polytopes".

 ## Summary